 Visitors can spend an hour, a day or weeks paddling the waters around Gustavus and in Glacier Bay National Park.

 Gustavus boasts a handful of gift shops.
-For art visit the Fireweed Art Gallery at four corners, Kim Ney Pottery off Dock Road.
+For art visit the Fireweed Art Gallery at four corners, with its all organic coffee and tea shop, also serving sweet and savory crepes!
 The Alaska Geographic bookstore at the National Park in Bartlett Cove carries local authors and natural history books.
-Gustavus Gardens offers plants and gardening supplies.